Updated Nov 2024 | Free Sample Available

 Convenience Stores

 Convenience stores are EVERYWHERE in Tokyo.
 Basically there is one every other block.
-The 3 main convenience stores you can find in Tokyo are Family Mart, Lawson and 7-11.
+The three main convenience stores you can find in Tokyo are Family Mart, Lawson and 7-11.

 Sometimes if you are in an area where there is no vegan food, convenience stores are a good place to get a simple meal.
-Almost all of them stock some types of vegan products.
+Almost all of them stock similar selection of products.

-There are quite a lot of things to be careful about in convenience stores, as a lot of the items that look vegan are not actually vegan.
-So read the ingredients carefully.
+There are quite a lot of things to be careful about in convenience stores, as items that may look vegan are actually not.
+So double check the ingredients of everything carefully before you buy.

 This kombu seaweed onigiri sushi is seemingly vegan, but it's not.

-Sushi is a staple in Japanese convenience stores.
-Some of the sushi, like inari (wrapped in tofu skin) and some onigiri (sushi usually triangular and wrapped in seaweed), look vegan from the list of ingredients.
-However, some of them are confirmed to be flavored by fish stock or fish powder.
+Sushi and onigiri are a staple in Japanese convenience stores.
+Some of the sushi, like inari (wrapped in tofu skin) may look vegan from the list of ingredients, but are confirmed to be flavoured by fish stock or fish powder.
 This is because Japanese laws don’t require the manufacturers to list those ingredients if the amount used is small enough.
 This could be quite a headache for vegans.

-In general, the salt and plum onigiri are most likely to be vegan, but the kombu onigiri and inari sushi are usually not.
+In general, the salt and plum onigiri from Family Mart and Lawson are more likely to be vegan, but the kombu onigiri and inari sushi are mostly not.

 Some safer options include: